slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Don’t strive to be well-known, strive to be worth knowing.

 > *"He who is known as an early riser need not get up until noon." (...)
-"We’ll know that rock is dead when you have to get a degree to work in it."
+"We’ll know that rock is dead when you have to get a degree to work in it." (...)
+"Many climb the mountain to be seen, few to see."
 -- vox populi*

 > *"There is only one thing in the world worse than being talked about, and that is not being talked about."